Aleksandra Mir

 Today, most originals are part of private and permanent public collections.

 Aleksandra Prints started on the initiative of exhibition audience members who asked for affordable reproductions.
-These are now issued to the wider public as Print-on-Demand Limited Editions.
+These are now issued as Limited Editions.

 A collage combines elements from different sources into a new image and physical reality.